Kong/docs.konghq.com/app/konnect/gateway-manager/active-tracing.md

 </table>

 ### kong.read_client_http_body
 A span capturing the total time taken to read the full body sent by the client.
-This span can identify slow clients, buggy CDNs and very large body submissions.
+This span can identify slow clients, a buggy CDN and very large body submissions.

 ### kong.phase.rewrite
 A span capturing the execution of the rewrite phase of request processing.
 Any plugins configured for running in this phase will show up as individual child spans.